Category // Convertibles

 When a convertible is the right rental

 East Tennessee has more good top-down driving than most of the country.
-The Foothills Parkway runs the south face of the Smokies with constant sky overhead — opened completely in 2018, smooth pavement, no commercial traffic.
+The Foothills Parkway runs the south face of the Smokies with constant sky overhead: its western run completed in 2018, smooth pavement, no commercial traffic.
 Cades Cove is an 11-mile paved loop that's essentially a slow scenic drive on the valley floor; perfect for a top-down sunset cruise with wildlife showing up alongside.
-Cherohala Skyway gives you 40 miles of high-altitude open road from Tellico Plains to Robbinsville.
+Cherohala Skyway gives you 43 miles of high-altitude open road from Tellico Plains to Robbinsville.

 Weddings and anniversaries are the other natural convertible booking.
-Photos with the top down land differently than photos with the top up — the car becomes part of the sky, the light works differently, and the couple isn't framed by a roof.
-We rent more convertibles for ceremonies than for everything else combined.
+Photos with the top down land differently than photos with the top up: the car becomes part of the sky, the light works differently, and the couple isn't framed by a roof.
+The Miata is the most-booked wedding car in our fleet for that reason.

 Cold weather is the other case.
 East Tennessee falls catch the occasional 50°F day even in October.
-Top-down driving with the heater blasting works, but you spend half the trip cold.
-If you're booking a fall foliage trip in late October or early November, a comfortable coupe is usually the smarter pick.
+Top-down driving with the heater blasting works in the Miata (and the heater is surprisingly good), but you spend half the trip cold.
+If you're booking a late-fall foliage trip, a comfortable coupe is sometimes the smarter pick.

 Rain is fine.
-Modern soft tops are excellent; the car becomes a coupe in 20 seconds.
-We never refund weather, but rain doesn't ruin a convertible trip.
+The Miata's soft top is well-sealed and surprisingly quiet for its age; it becomes a coupe in twenty seconds.
+We never refund weather, but rain doesn't ruin a Miata trip.

 In this category